Course Content and Outcome Guide for D 192B

 - Special Fee:

 Course DescriptionContinues development of knowledge and skills in classical ballet technique beyond the beginning level.
 Emphasizes correct alignment, increased speed, strength, flexibility, balance, coordination, and ballet vocabulary in more challenging combinations.
-Course may be taken 3 times for credit (any combination of D 192B or PE 186B for a total of 3 times).
-Recommended courses: D 192A, or PE 186A, or equivalent.
+D 192B and PE 186B are equivalent and only one may be taken for credit.
+Recommended: D 192A or PE 186A or equivalent.
+Audit available.

 Intended Outcomes for the course